umr-lops/cci-seastate-pum/production.md

 - some ERS-1 / ERS-2 (REAPER) files contain anomalous measurement times (out of
   the orbit time frame) while realistic.
-They were found associated with zero-value latitude and longitude.
+They were found associated with zero-value latitude and longitude (but not always).
+TO BE FIXED.
-- ERS-1 / ERS-2 (REAPER) : some zero-value SWH should be flagged out (probably fill value)
+- ERS-1 / ERS-2 (REAPER) : some zero-value SWH should be flagged out
+  (probably fill value)
+- duplicated packets found in ERS-1 and ERS-2 data : duplicated sequences to
+  be removed from files, backward discontinuities : to be detected on archive and fixed in output L2P
+- duplicated files (with different production or coverage time) have been found for different missions : to be cleaned
+- issue with model interpolation for orbits spanning over two different days or months : TO BE FIXED. (regenerate ancillary fields)
+- failed outlier test due to a python bug : S6 and Topex reprocessed, to be done for other missions
 - fill value for ERS-1 / ERS-2 L2P lat/lon is 2147483647. instead of 1e20
 - Data processed with WHALES at TUM (Jason-1, Jason-2, part of Jason-3) were
   edited wrt a coarse land mask, leading to less data close to coastal areas.
   They should be reprocessed in CCI Sea State version 5.
 - Some TUM processed data (Jason-3D) containing zero-value lat and/or lon for some measurements.
 They have to be edited from WHALES files. **FIXED**.
+- Cryosat-2 is split in numerous small files, which may create issues for EMD denoising : investigate full orbit stitching (if no discontinuities between files) : TO BE CHECKED

 [^footnote1]: Part of the retracking wasn't done, or some files generate errors.
 To be fixed.